jacq-5/MTRX2700-Lab-2-Group-1/README.md

 5. You will now be able to transmit and receive data from your board

-## Exercise 1
+### Exercise 1

-### Exercise Overview
+#### Exercise Overview
 Exercise 1 interfaces the LEDs and buttons for the STM32F3 discovery board to demonstrate the principles of software design.
 It is structured around modular and interrupt-driven design principles.
-The project involves: LED control using GPIO pins, timer-based LED blinking, external interrupt handling via a user button, and LED “chase” functionality triggered by these presses.

-### Module Overview
-This project is structured into three main components: the Button Module (`button.c`, `button.h`), LED Module (`led.c`, `led.h`), and Main Program (`main.c`).
+The project is structured into three main components: the Button Module (`button.c`, `button.h`), LED Module (`led.c`, `led.h`), and Main Program (`main.c`).
 Each module is responsible for a specific aspect of the digital I/O functionality on the STM32F303 microcontroller.

-#### 1. LED Module
-Controls the state of the LEDs connected to GPIO port E by initialising the LEDs on GPIOE pins (PE8–PE15).
-It provides functions to:
-  - Set the LED output state: `set_state(uint8_t)`
-  - Get the current LED state: `get_state()`
-  - Toggle the LEDs based on current state: `toggle_leds()`
-  - Internally stores the current LED state to maintain consistency across operations.

-#### 2. Button Module
-Handles the initialization and press detection of the button by configuring the GPIO pin for the button (PA0).
-It sets up an external interrupt (EXTI) to detect rising-edge button presses and executes the user-defined callback function when the button is pressed.

-#### 3. Main Program
-Integrates both the button and LED modules, and handles LED control through button-triggered events.
-It manages LED behavior dynamically based on button presses and stored LED state.
-It calls `button_init()` with a user-defined callback function.
-The callback is triggered when the button is pressed (via EXTI interrupt).

-### How to use:
+#### How to use:
 - Provide the user-defined time interval in milliseconds (e.g. 500, 1000)
 - Provide the user-defined LED state bitmask (e.g. `0b00000001` to light up one at a time)
 - Provide the user-defined callback function